Allopolyploidy of Capsella bursa-pastoris

 This was my 3-months research training project during the Master’s studies

 Biogeographic barriers of the Indo-Pacific region are thought to contribute to the isolation and diversification of sea basin populations.
-I compared phylogeographic patterns from mitochondrial COI sequences among several Mugilidae species which are widely distributed in the Indo-Pacific Ocean to find major biogeographic barriers.
-I identified that some species/phylogenetic lineages demonstrated phylogeographic structures which reflected either Indo-Pacific or mid-Indian barriers, whereas other species showed large-scale genetic homogeneity.
+I compared phylogeographic patterns from mitochondrial COI sequences among several Mugilidae species that are widely distributed in the Indo-Pacific Ocean to find major biogeographic barriers.
+I identified that some species/phylogenetic lineages demonstrated phylogeographic structures that reflected either Indo-Pacific or mid-Indian barriers, whereas other species showed large-scale genetic homogeneity.
 I also provided evidence that the family Mugilidae comprises cryptic species and several polyphyletic or paraphyletic genera.

 Diploid-polyploid complexes of spined loaches Cobitis

 This was my thesis research project during my Master’s studies in Ukraine.

 Spined loaches of the genus Cobitis is a group of small bottom-dwelling fishes that possesses a unique ability to beget hybrid forms of different ploidy.
 Hybrids are usually tri- and tetraploid all-females which reproduce gynogenetically.
 Because of the need for sperm to activate egg development, these females live sympatrically with one or two parental species forming diploid-polyploid (unisexual-bisexual) complexes.
 These phenomena make spined loaches be an object of comprehensive investigations.